 Foreshadowing: Those who learn about the history of the Vice Kings will notice that it practically reads like a Recycled Script for the history of the Saints - complete with equivalent characters - across both games: from their origin as a Well-Intentioned Extremist vigilante group by Benjamin King to clean up his section of the city from the onslaught of Los Carnales, down to their descent into corruption and Motive Decay until they became as bad as Los Carnales and the others.
 And just like the Kings, the Saints have their leader usurped by a depraved, power-hungry villain.

-Arguably, this has more foreshadowing of The Third than SR 2: the Vice Kings clambered to the top of their criminal empire, with their leader being a curb-stomping badass, but has also started "going legit" (Vice Kings with Kingdom Come Records, the Third Street with the Saints-Ultor Media Group).
+This has more foreshadowing of The Third than SR2: the Vice Kings clambered to the top of their criminal empire, with their leader being a curb-stomping badass, but has also started "going legit" (Vice Kings with Kingdom Come Records, the Third Street with the Saints-Ultor Media Group).
 When another criminal organization threatens their livelihood, most of the lieutenants start complaining their leader is more into money than fighting, and that they should charge into battle head-first.
 The end of Benjamin King's story also has foreshadowing of BOTH of The Third's endings: either the fact he becomes a gangster In Name Only (and makes a movie about it) or he kills his lieutenants (technically, Warren and Tanya betrayed King, but the connection is still there).

 From Nobody to Nightmare: The player character.
 The main character at the start of the first game is just some random pedestrian who gets caught in gangland crossfire and is adopted by the Saints.
 By the end of the second game, s/he's a full blown psychopath who's just taken over Stilwater, with eyes on the rest of the world.
 Goes a step further in Saints Row 3, in one ending the protagonist takes Steelport and secedes from the US.